-To get financing for your business, you need to decide whether you want to sell your business equity to investors or borrow money.
-Both works differently and it becomes essential you understand the pros and cons of choosing one over the other.
-To make the process simpler, let us take a look at them one after another.
+To get financing for your business you need to decide whether you want to sell your business equity to investors or borrow money.
+Both works differently and it is very essential that you understand the pros and cons of choosing one over the other.
+To make the process simpler let us look at each of them.

-Business loan is a financial tool aimed to provide business owners with the funds needed to start, enhance or expand their businesses.
+Business loan is a financial tool aimed at providing business owners with the funds needed to start, enhance or expand their businesses.
 It is a very popular financing choice among businesses globally, whether it is a small, medium-sized or a start-up business.
-While the lender only charges an “INTEREST” for using their money, they do not have any say in the way you manage your business.
-Common business loan financers include finance companies, banks, credit card companies, credit unions and private corporations.
-You can also borrow money from friends and relatives.
-This usually comes with a more reduced interest rate than when you borrow money from other loan financers.
+While the lender only charges an “INTEREST” for using their money they do not have any say in the way you manage your business.
+Common business loan financiers include finance companies, banks, credit card companies, credit unions and private corporations.
+You can also borrow money from friends or relatives.
+This usually comes with a more reduced interest rate than when you borrow money from other loan financiers.

 How Does Business Loan Works?

-There are lots of potential answers to this question, all of which are right based on the status of your business and the situation you find yourself.
-But generally, business loans are paid back over a predetermined period of time, with regular repayments.
-While business loans functions using this fundamental structure, they differ by the business loan type you are looking to get.
+There are lots of potential answers to this question, all of which are right based on the status of your business and the situation in which you may find yourself.
+But generally business loans are repaid over a predetermined period of time with regular repayments.
+While business loans uses this fundamental structure they differ by the business loan type you may need for your business.

-There are several different types of business loan that can help to cater for your unique business financing needs.
-These include but not restricted to new project loans, SBA loans, term loans, business line of credit, personal loans for startups, non-profit business loans, top-up on existing loan, merchant cash advances, business credit cards, online term loans, online business lines of credit, secured loan, unsecured loan, and working capital loan.
+There are several different types of business loans that can help to cater to your unique business financing needs.
+These includes but are not restricted to new project loans, SBA loans, term loans, business line of credit, personal loans for startups, non-profit business loans, top-up on existing loan, merchant cash advances, business credit cards, online term loans, online business lines of credit, secured loan, unsecured loan, and working capital loan.

-Term Loans (short term and long term loans) – Generally when you think of getting a business loan, this is probably what you are thinking about.
-Term loans provide your business with an agreed-upon amount of money that will be repaid (plus interest) with a scheduled monthly payments over a scheduled repayment term.
-While a short-term loan has a repayment period up to 18 months, a long-term loan has a lengthy loan repayment period up to 5 years.
+Term Loans (short term and long term loans).
+Generally when you think of getting a business loan this is more than likely what you are thinking about.
+Term loans provide your business with an agreed amount of money that will be repaid (plus interest) with scheduled monthly payments over a scheduled repayment period.
+While a short-term loan has a repayment period up to eighteen months, a long-term loan has a longer loan repayment period up to five years.
 Unlike the long-term loan that has a lower interest rate of a single digit, the short term loan has higher interest rates (double digits) due to the shorter length of time wherein interest on the loan will accumulate.
-Despite its drawbacks, the overall cost for a short-term loan could end up being lower than the long-term loans.
+Despite its drawbacks the overall cost for a short-term loan could end up being lower than a long-term loan.

-Line of Credit – Also known as an equity loan, line of credit is designed as a long-term debt facility.
+Line of Credit.
+Also known as an equity loan, a line of credit is designed as a long-term debt facility.
 It offers you access to funds by allowing you to draw an account balance up to an agreed limit.
 Line of credit is usually protected by a registered mortgage over a property.

-Machinery Loan– This type of loan is available when your business requires a significant funding to purchase a piece of equipment it needs.
-The repayment term for this type of business financing will usually be the expected lifespan of the equipment you have purchased with the loan proceeds.
+Machinery Loan.
+This type of loan is available when your business requires a significant funding to purchase a necessary piece of equipment.
+The repayment term for this type of business financing will usually be the expected lifespan of the equipment you have purchased with the loan.
 The interest rate can be as low as 8%, since the lender will be taking on less risk by lending to you.

-Note: Regardless of the type of business loan you want to opt for, it is important you understand that not every entrepreneur that applies for a loan will get one.
-There are factors that the lenders usually evaluate when applying for a business loan.
-These include the details of your business like the length of time you have been in business, your business finances, credit score, reason for the loan, and whether your business appears risky.
-If on the other hand you are approved for a business loan, also note that non repayment of your loan can be very costly.
+Note: Regardless of the type of business loan you opt for, it is important you understand that not every entrepreneur who applies for a loan will get one.
+There are factors that the lenders usually evaluate when applications are made for a business loan.
+These include the details of your business such as the length of time you have been in business, your business finances, credit score, reason for the loan and whether your business appears risky.
+If on the other hand you are approved for a business loan also note that non repayment of your loan can be very costly.

-- Your business or personal assets can be taken over by the bank and
+- Your business or personal assets can be taken by the bank and

 - Liquidation can be initiated under legal procedures

-If you have a bad credit rating, know that it may become difficult to get fund via this means let alone pay higher interest rates.
+If you have a bad credit rating note that it may become difficult to get fund via this means and you may be required to pay higher interest rates.

-Just as the name sounds, equity financing is when you sell shares or a portion of your business ownership to investors in order to raise money.
-Many business owners raise equity through relatives, friends, colleagues, or customers who anticipate seeing the businesses succeed.
-They are individuals with substantial net worth, corporations, and financial institutions.
-Other sources include venture capitalists (VC), who are qualified investors willing to take risks on promising new businesses.
-The majority of these investors do not expect an immediate return on investment in the early period of your business.
-But they depend on your being profitable in three to seven years.
+Just as the name suggest, equity financing is when you sell shares or a portion of your business ownership to investors in order to raise money.
+Many business owners raise equity through relatives, friends, colleagues or customers who anticipates that the businesses will succeed.
+They are individuals with substantial net worth, corporations and financial institutions.
+Other sources include venture capitalists (VC) who are qualified investors willing to take risks on promising new businesses.
+The majority of these investors do not expect an immediate return on investment in the early period of your business but they depend on your business being profitable in three to seven years.